 Philanthropy Professionals - Stanford PACS

-Joanne Florino will be co-teaching a class with Carol Larson, former CEO of the Packard Foundation at Stanford PACS.
-The program is Education for Philanthropy Professionals and the topic is "Strategies for Engaging Families and Managing
+Joanne Florino will co-teach a class with Carol Larson, former CEO of the Packard Foundation at Stanford PACS.
+The program is "Education for Philanthropy Professionals," and the topic is "Strategies for Engaging Families and Managing

 Did you know?